cga-garcia/EasyCA/README.md

 - Create the certificate + signature
 - Packages the certificate in PEM + PKCS12 (for Windows) formats

+The generated file are located :

+- private keys in the `private` directory
+- certificates PEM / DER / PKCS12 in the `certs` directory

 ## ./bin/ca-gen.sh

 This is the script to create it all